simpleinjector/Documentation/source/extensibility.rst

 Resolving Unregistered Types
 ============================

 Unregistered type resolution is the ability to get notified by the container when a type is requested that is currently unregistered in the container.
 This gives you the change of registering that type.
 Simple Injector supports this scenario with the `ResolveUnregisteredType <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ event.
 Unregistered type resolution enables many advanced scenarios.
-The library itself uses this event for implementing enabling support for :ref:`decorators <Decorators>`.
+The library itself uses this event for implementing enabling support for :ref:`decorators <Decoration>`.

 For more information about how to use this event, please look at the `ResolveUnregisteredType event documentation <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ in the `reference library <https://simpleinjector.org/ReferenceLibrary/>`_.